Skip to content

 DHCP_ARP_CHECK=no

-2. Verify that ONBOOT is set to yes.
-If ONBOOT isn't set to yes, then eth0 (or your primary network interface) isn't configured to come up at boot.
+If ONBOOT isn't set to yes, then you didn't configure your primary network interface to come up at boot.

-3. Run the umount command to unmount the secondary device from your rescue instance:
+1. To unmount the secondary device from your rescue instance, run the following command:

-If the unmount operation isn't successful, then you might have to stop or reboot the rescue instance to initiate a clean unmount.
+If the unmount operation fails, then stop or reboot the rescue instance.
+Then, rerun the preceding command.

-4. Detach the secondary volume (/dev/sdf) from the rescue instance.
-Then attach it to the original instance as /dev/xvda (root volume).
+2. Detach the secondary volume from the rescue instance.

-5. Start the instance and then verify if the instance is responsive.
+4. Start the instance, and then verify that the instance is responsive.

 Related information

-Why is my Linux instance not booting after I changed its type to a Nitro-based instance type?
+Why doesn't my Linux instance boot after I changed it to a Nitro-based instance?

 3 Comments